-- it provides a mix of dwelling sizes in accordance with Policy FRAM3; and - the design of the dwellings is in accordance with the requirements of Policy FRAM4; and - affordable housing is provided to meet the requirements of Core Strategy Policy DM2; and - the provision of publicly accessible green space within the site in accordance with the requirements of Strategic Policy SP16 of the Suffolk Coastal Local Plan; and - the provision of appropriate vehicle access into the site; and - the provision of a traffic impact assessment; and - a scheme of archaeological evaluation is provided, followed by appropriate mitigation. - 14.7 Extensive engagement with the business community in Framlingham has identified a potential need for additional B-class employment floorspace in the town over the plan period.
-The existing employment areas in Framlingham, centred around the area immediately to the south of the town, are generally thriving. - 14.8 Land allocated for employment use on the west side of Station Road has recently been lost to residential development and there is a concern that this leaves insufficient deliverable land for Bclass employment uses in Framlingham

-In order to consolidate and strengthen Framlingham's business base, it is necessary to provide additional good quality land for existing businesses to expand and for new business to come in to Framlingham.
+- it provides a mix of dwelling sizes in accordance with Policy FRAM3; and - the design of the dwellings is in accordance with the requirements of Policy FRAM4; and - affordable housing is provided to meet the requirements of Core Strategy Policy DM2; and - the provision of publicly accessible green space within the site in accordance with the requirements of Strategic Policy SP16 of the Suffolk Coastal Local Plan; and - the provision of appropriate vehicle access into the site; and - the provision of appropriate pedestrian access in accordance with Policy FRAM14; and - an assessment of traffic impacts in accordance with Policy FRAM16; and - the provision of appropriate off-street parking in accordance with Policy FRAM17; and - a scheme of archaeological evaluation is provided, followed by appropriate mitigation. - 14.7 Extensive engagement with the business community in Framlingham has identified a potential need for additional B-class employment floorspace in the town over the plan period.
+The existing employment areas in Framlingham, centred around the area immediately to the south of the town, are generally thriving. - 14.8 Land allocated for employment use on the west side of Station Road has recently been lost to residential development and there is a concern that this leaves insufficient deliverable land for B-class employment uses in Framlingham - 14.9 In order to consolidate and strengthen Framlingham's business base, it is necessary to provide additional good quality land for existing businesses to expand and for new business to come in to Framlingham.
 Many of the new businesses are likely to be small businesses often in the form of start-ups.
 The success of the Technology Centre has demonstrated that there is a strong and growing market for micro-businesses of less than five employees working in various relatively high value sectors.